Metropolitan District Mill Levy Information

 • Immediate Needs

-Capital projects include critical maintenance items such as:
+Capital projects include maintenance items such as:

 • HVAC Systems